Kotlin/kotlinx.serialization/docs/polymorphism.md

 val json = Json(context = messageModule)
 ```

-After that, you can use `json` object as usual:
+After that, you can use the `json` object as usual:

 ```kotlin
 @Serializable